$

 USDC Circle ~$74B (25%) US-regulated, institutional DeFi standard

-PYUSD PayPal ~$2.5B TradFi distribution, Solana integration
+PYUSD PayPal ~$2.5B TradFi distribution, Solana deployment

 Lower Risk Counterparty risk to issuer and custodian banks.
 Regulatory risk if jurisdiction changes.
 Reserve composition matters (T-bills vs commercial paper).